Data recovery: Corrupt partitions and file systems, media errors

 In some cases, data on a hard disk drive can be unreadable due to damage to the partition table or file system, or to (intermittent) media errors.
-In the majority of these cases, at least a portion of the original data can be recovered by repairing the damaged partition table or file system using specialized data recovery software such as Testdisk; software like ddrescue can image media despite intermittent errors, and image raw data when there is partition table or file system damage.
+In the majority of these cases, at least a portion of the original data can be recovered by repairing the damaged partition table or file system using specialized data recovery software such as TestDisk; software like ddrescue can image media despite intermittent errors, and image raw data when there is partition table or file system damage.
 This type of data recovery can be performed by people without expertise in drive hardware as it requires no special physical equipment or access to platters.

 Sometimes data can be recovered using relatively simple methods and tools; more serious cases can require expert intervention, particularly if parts of files are irrecoverable.
 Data carving is the recovery of parts of damaged files using knowledge of their structure.

 Overwritten data

 After data has been physically overwritten on a hard disk drive, it is generally assumed that the previous data are no longer possible to recover.
 In 1996, Peter Gutmann, a computer scientist, presented a paper that suggested overwritten data could be recovered through the use of magnetic force microscopy.
 In 2001, he presented another paper on a similar topic.
 To guard against this type of data recovery, Gutmann and Colin Plumb designed a method of irreversibly scrubbing data, known as the Gutmann method and used by several disk-scrubbing software packages.

 Substantial criticism has followed, primarily dealing with the lack of any concrete examples of significant amounts of overwritten data being recovered.
+Gutmann's article contains a number of errors and inaccuracies, particularly regarding information about how data is encoded and processed on hard drives.
 Although Gutmann's theory may be correct, there is no practical evidence that overwritten data can be recovered, while research has shown to support that overwritten data cannot be recovered.

 Solid-state drives (SSD) overwrite data differently from hard disk drives (HDD) which makes at least some of their data easier to recover.
 Most SSDs use flash memory to store data in pages and blocks, referenced by logical block addresses (LBA) which are managed by the flash translation layer (FTL).
 When the FTL modifies a sector it writes the new data to another location and updates the map so the new data appear at the target LBA.
 This leaves the pre-modification data in place, with possibly many generations, and recoverable by data recovery software.